eddmann/eddmann.github.io/_posts/2018/2018-06-26-mince-pie-challenge-authentication-with-amazon-cognito-and-json-web-tokens.md

 This response follows the [Problem Details for HTTP APIs](https://tools.ietf.org/html/rfc7807) specification that we highlighted when defining the API within RAML in a [previous post](https://eddmann.com/posts/mince-pie-challenge-designing-the-restful-api-with-raml/).

-### Testing the Authenticated Handler Use-Cases
+## Testing the Authenticated Handler Use-Cases

 Now that we have all the pieces in place, we can experiment with how this abstraction will work in practise for the different handler use-cases we have laid out.
-To do this we will replace the Hello, World example we created in the [previous post](https://eddmann.com/posts/mince-pie-challenge-setting-up-the-serverless-framework-with-docker-webpack-and-babel/#the-hello-world-example) with the following configuration (`serverless.yml`, `config.dev.yml`) and endpoints (`functions.yml`).
+To do this, we will replace the Hello, World example we created in the [previous post](https://eddmann.com/posts/mince-pie-challenge-setting-up-the-serverless-framework-with-docker-webpack-and-babel/#the-hello-world-example) with the following configuration (`serverless.yml`, `config.dev.yml`) and endpoints (`functions.yml`).

 ```yaml
 provider: